What to Pack for a BJJ Camp?

 However, if you forget your mouthguard or finger tape, you’ll have to get very lucky to find a replacement.
 While harder to forget, any BJJ specific gear like Gis, belts, or rash guards are going to be just about impossible to replace on short notice.

-How Many Gis Should I Pack?
+How Many Gis Should I Pack for a BJJ Camp?

 This is always the toughest question for camps.
 The more Gis you bring, the less time you have to spend doing laundry.
 However, Gis are heavy and bulky and will rapidly fill suitcases.